 Yet, senior leadership remains stubbornly white-male dominated, as the 2016 Fortune 500 reveals.
 Only 4% of these CEOs are women.

 The 2016 Fortune 50 Most Powerful Women list is revealing in many ways – industries women are breaking through it, and patterns still holding.

-Listen to Lauren Leader-Chivee, former President of the Center for Talent Innovation and author of the recent book, Crossing the Thinnest Line, in a vibrant discussion with Green Connections host Joan Michelson about these issues and the role of workforce issues in maximizing innovation.
+Listen to Lauren Leader-Chivee, CEO of All In Together, former President of the Center for Talent Innovation and author of the recent book, Crossing the Thinnest Line, in a vibrant discussion with Green Connections host Joan Michelson about these issues and the role of workforce issues in maximizing innovation.